BenjMy/GRwater_web/index.md

 The **GR-water project** tackles the growing interest in understanding the fate of water in forest and post-fire management in the Spanish region.

-”GR” can have two relevant meanings: 1.
-GRoundwater 2.(Gran Recorrido), which refers to a network of long-distance transboundary and well managed walking routes ( ).
-This analogy underscores the project’s focus on understanding water pathways in forest.

 > 💡 **Why “GRwater”?**
 > “GR” carries a dual meaning:
 > 1️⃣ **Groundwater**, highlighting the project’s hydrogeological focus, and